celaxodon/PDF_collator/README.rst

   than Adobe's software.
 Testing of additional gs options below is needed to enhance compression.

-* Disposes of files after collation, and moves reports to appropriate location.
+* Disposes of files after successful collation, and moves reports to appropriate location.

 * Has a reset function to clean up the temporary directory files.
 This will return files to their original location, based on filename.
 Only needs to